 How to make your decision and next steps

-Important success factors to bear in mind:
+Key factors for success to keep in mind:

-About your authors:
+About the authors:

 Sanjiv Sachdev, Director, Strategic Value Consulting at Serviceware is an accountant with over 25 years experience.
 He has worked for VMware and ServiceNow as well and as a consultant with various large organisations including BP, Centrica, and NMBS – the Belgian Railway.
 He is an expert in managing IT processes including both cost management, and, cost transparency to achieve cost optimization.